ZdZdAnalysisTeam/ZdZdAnalysistArea/ZdZdPlotting/doc/README.rst

 cmt compile_pkg ZdZd

-Running:

-modify the ZdZdPlottingAlgJobOptions.py to point at your local copy of the ntuples, then do:
+For running you can do in run repository: athena ZdZdPlottingAlgJobOptions.py after modifying the ZdZdPlottingAlgJobOptions.py to point at your local copy of the ntuples, then do:

-athena ZdZdPlotting/ZdZdPlottingAlgJobOptions.py
+And to rectouch plots by using AtlasStyle do in root:
+.L RetouchPlots.C
+SetAtlasStyle ()